 General Biology - Two semesters or 3 quarters with labs in each term.
 Should be a course sequence designed for biology majors.
 (Pacific does not accept AP for this requirement.) *Please check the articulation agreement with your school to determine if your sequence meets our requirement.
 Students who have not enrolled in two semesters/three quarters of biology within the last seven years, of the anticipated entrance date into our program, are required to enroll in two semesters of biology with labs as a refresher in this area.
 (Genetics, Microbiology, Cell Biology, Physiology, and Anatomy are acceptable for refresher courses as long as the general biology requirement has been completed.)

-Physiology - One semester with lab is recommended but is not required at this time.
+Physiology - One semester or quarter with lab is required.
 It should be a course designed for biology majors.

 Microbiology - One semester or one quarter course.
 (Lab recommended but not required)

 English Composition* - Minimum of two 3-semester unit courses or two 4-quarter unit courses.
 English as a Second Language courses will not fulfill this requirement.
 This should be the freshman composition sequence (equivalent to ENGL 1A and 1B).
 This requirement must be completed at an accredited institution in the United States or at an accredited institution in a predominately English speaking country.
 (An AP Exam score of 4 or 5 will fulfill this requirement.
 One exam is needed per semester. **Limitations apply)

 Public Speaking* - Minimum of one 3-semester unit course or one 4-quarter unit course.
 Interpersonal communication DOES NOT fulfill this requirement.
 It must specifically be a public speaking course.
 (This course also fulfills University of the Pacific General Education Category IIA).
 This requirement must be completed at an accredited institution in the United States.)